 - Multi-part questions are not permitted and contextual statements or extra information before or after the question cannot be read.

 - Questions may be disallowed by the Chairperson under Rule 55 of Chapter 2 in the Governance Rules.

 - To be allowed, all questions must relate to a matter on the Council meeting agenda and/or already have been sent in writing to a Councillor or a member of Council staff and received a written response.

 You can find full details of questions that may be disallowed in Rule 55 of Chapter 2 in the Governance Rules.

 How to submit a question

-You can submit a question for public question time by downloading and completing our Public question time form and submitting it:
+You can submit a question for public question time by completing our Public question time form.

 Petitions are presented to Council meetings for consideration by relevant directors.
 See petition Council for more information.